eburlingame/l-over-d/pages/instrument/regulations/approaches.md

 - Most have a beacon on the airport, and some will have a beacon somewhere off the airport
 - Most do not have a step-down fix, so descend to the MDA after the PT
 - With no other NAVAIDs, you'll have to fly over the NDB, then tack outbound on the course, fly the PT, then fly the approach inbound

+#### Visual Descent Points

+> A VDP is a defined point on the final approach course, from which, a normal descent from the MDA to the touch down point would be obstruction free.

+- Usually a GPS or NDB fix
+- Should be aligned with the VASI or PAPI when you're at the MDA and the VDP
+- Not a mandatory part of the procedure

 ### Precision Approaches